philipturner/swift-colab/README.md

 When Google sponsored S4TF from 2018 - 2021, the Swift community created several Jupyter notebooks.
 To run those notebooks now, you must slightly modify them.
 Create a new cell at the top of each notebook, including the commands shown above*.
 No further changes are necessary because of Swift-Colab's backward-compatibility.
 If you experience a problem, please [file an issue](https://github.com/philipturner/swift-colab/issues).

 \*For a more future-proof solution, fill that cell with a comment directing the user to Swift-Colab's repository.
 Whoever runs the notebook will likely not update the Swift version passed into `install_swift.sh`.
-I recommend this approach for the [fastai/swiftai](https://github.com/fastai/swiftai) notebooks and anything that must be maintained indefinitely.
+I recommend this approach for the [fastai/swiftai](https://github.com/fastai/swiftai) notebooks and anything else that must be maintained indefinitely.

 ## Using Swift-Colab